Franco-BP/success-case-ai/readme.md

 #### 5. Set up Gemini API

+To initialize the chatbot model, you need to enter the variable **GENIE_API_KEY** with a Gemini API KEY into the `app/config/.env` file.
+To obtain this key, you can follow the steps in the following link: [Gemini API KEY](https://aistudio.google.com/app/apikey).

 #### 6. Add .env for Gemini API

 The app consumes the key for Gemini from the path: success-case-ai > app > config